 Imagine it: Family and friends gathered ’round a golden turkey and a smattering of sumptuous, comforting side dishes.
 Apple stack cake is served a la mode on the balcony with the rising crest of the Smoky Mountains as a bachakdrop.
 The next day, you head out for a scenic drive at the beautiful Newfound Gap Road before catching a performance at the Hatfield and McCoy Dinner Show.

 The Great Smoky Mountains National Park is the perfect stage for an epic Thanksgiving feast.
 Below, we outline Southern favorites and classics with an Appalachian twist that are so mouthwatering that Thanksgiving in the Smokies just might become an annual tradition.

 Roast Turkey with Gravy

 This classic recipe produces a golden bird with crispy skin, plus plenty of silky gravy to go around.
-There are no fussy brines or glazes, and it’s done in just four hours – which means that nobody has to wake up at 4 a.m. to get the turkey in the oven (after all, you’re on vacation).
+There are no fussy brines or glazes, and it’s done in just three hours – which means that nobody has to wake up at 4 a.m. to get the turkey in the oven (after all, you’re on vacation).